mgrbyte/emacs.d/docs/usage.rst

 Python development
 ==================
-By default, the netsight package uses the built-in python_ package,
+By default, the mgrbyte package uses the built-in python_ package,

 The pungi_ package provides jedi_ and pyvenv_ integration for
 buildout_ and virtualenv.